 (Yes I actually got an email about that)

-Yah well look, I’m currently out of a job, don’t you think all this research & development I do should at least get something other than just gratitude back? :)
+Yah well look, I have to fund the VPS for the web server – I don’t get it for free.
+Don’t you think all this research & development I do should at least get something other than just gratitude back? :)

-I’m all for Open Source and all, but at the end of the day, ya gotta eat :)
+I’m all for Open Source and all, but at the end of the day, doing this costs time, effort, and money :)

 more to come if and when the need arises….